 - Jodi Shays has been a licensed esthetician in California for 20 years.
 She is the owner of Queen Bee Salon & Spa in Culver City, which offers treatments from waxing, facials, tanning, and more.

-What to Look For in a Razor
+What to Look for When Buying a Razor

 Number of Blades

 Razor handles can be made of plastic, aluminum, steel, or another type of metal and often have rubberized components for a better grip.
-The grip of a razor is important, says Shay, as this will prevent it from slipping out of your hands while shaving, which can result in nicking the skin.
+The grip of a razor is important, says Jodi Shays, as this will prevent it from slipping out of your hands while shaving, which can result in nicking the skin.
 She adds that an ergonomic handle is ideal, as it'll feel more comfortable in your hand while reducing strain at various angles.
 Better still, look for a razor with a weighted handle for ultimate balance and control—this will also be super helpful if you have shaky hands.
 Our favorite razor with a weighted handle is Oui the People The Single Sensitive Skin Razor, or the Flamingo Razor for a more affordable option.
 If you prefer to buy a kit that comes with a razor featuring a weighted handle, go for the Athena Club The Razor Kit.

 What parts of the body is it safe to shave with a razor?